-- (i) IFRS 9 ("Financial Instruments"); and - (ii) IFRS 12 ("Disclosure of involvement with other entities").
+- (i) IFRS 9 ("Financial Instruments"); and - (ii) IFRS 15 ("Review from Contracts with Customers").

-The Directors anticipate that the adoption of these standards and interpretations will have no material impact on the consolidated financial statements of the Group, except for changes to disclosures.
+The Directors anticipate that the adoption of IFRS 9 will have no material impact on the consolidated financial statements of the Group, except for changes to disclosures.
+The Directors are in the process of evaluating the impact of IFRS 15 on the consolidated financial statements of the Group.